TreyKys/Integro-Ecosystem-/README.md

 Practicality: We focused on one repeatable golden path (mint → list → escrow → deliver → transfer) and hardened it for demo reliability.
 This is better for live judging than a broad, untested feature set.

 Economics: Hedera’s low, predictable fees mean micro-transactions and per-message HCS anchoring are affordable at scale — critical for low-margin goods.
+We also tried using EVM tools but ultimately found out that their unstable and unreliable compared to Hedera's tools and SDKs

 Clear expansion path: PPSSS → HCS anchors → agent staking are incremental and demonstrable; we can show both the stable demo and the active branch roadmap on request.